Goal

 - Enable "Enable integration with additional distros".

-Finally, in the Ubuntu command line, type docker version
+Finally, in the Ubuntu shell, run: docker version.

 Client: